Scotland is on route to become a key destination for companies involved in Space30th Jan 2020

 Which launch vehicles are potentially going to be launched from Scotland?

 - Lockheed Martin are potentially going to provide a small vehicle for one of the initial launches.
-Although detailed information about the vehicle has not been disclosed, some had speculated that it will be the Rocket Labs Electron rocket, however Rocket Labs have ruled this out.
+Although detailed information about the vehicle has not been disclosed, some had speculated that it will be the Rocket Labs Electron rocket, however, Rocket Lab have ruled this out.

 - Orbex is another company that will be involved in the initial launches from Scotland.
 The company has indicated that it has reusable stages and have made claims about the biopropane fuel used in its Prime rocket, citing it as a more environmentally friendly fuel.